What is a local offer?

 The local offer provides information on a number of things, including:

 - Special educational provision;

 - Other educational provision;

 - Travel arrangements for children and young people to schools, colleges and early years education;

 - Preparing for adulthood, including housing, employment and leisure opportunities.

 Any child may at some point in their life require extra help and support and at Spring Cottage we include all children and make sure they access a curriculum suited to their needs.

 Children needing intervention are identified at the earliest possible opportunity and individual programmes are established after consultation with parents, pupils, class teachers, the Special Needs Co-ordinator, and any relevant agencies including the Psychological Service.

-Children are supported in their classroom, in small groups and in 1 to 1 programmes such as ECAR and Words First.
+Children are supported in their classroom, in small groups and in 1 to 1 programmes such as Fresh Start phonics, Fast track phonics and Words First.

-At Spring Cottage, we hold regular coffee afternoons for parents of children identified as having SEND.
+At Spring Cottage, we hold termly coffee morning for parents of children identified as having SEND.